ro-jc/AutoZRecruitments_25/Autonomy/Task 3.md

 ## Task

-The objective of this task is to spawn the turtlebot3 model on the turtlebot3 world in gazebo and simply keep it running forward for as long as the simulation is running while it avoids any obstacles or walls that come up in it's path by turning the other way.
+The objective of this task is to write a ROS node to run turtlebot3 in the turtlebot3_world in gazebo while avoiding any obstacles or walls that come up in its path.
+Simple obstacle avoidance by turning in the opposite direction will do.

 ## Deliverables